 Tortoises with bladder stones often attempt to pass them but are usually unsuccessful.

 A vet will use the least invasive treatment or surgery to remove a urolith, ranging from manipulation to pre-femoral surgery to shell-cutting surgery.
-The shell-cutting procedure is most common.
+The shell-cutting procedure is the most common.